-You see a shitty, bare bulb burning overhead, a bare mattress and a shitty down and out cockroach paused on the floor.
-Paint and plaster peel off the shitty walls.
-The writer sits in the middle of the room in a shitty sleeveless t-shirt with yellowed armpit stains, a shitty filter-less Roakanoake-brand cigarette at the side of his mouth, a half-empty flask of whiskey on the bare shitty desk and a filthy ashtray filled with cigarette butts.
-You can faintly hear the shitty rat-tat-tat of his shitty 1931 Johnson-Valdez Typewriter on frayed Onion-Skin Paper…
+The writer sits in the middle of the room in a tattered sleeveless t-shirt ruined by yellowed armpit stains, a filter-less Roakanoake-brand cigarette dangling precariously from the side of his mouth, a half-empty flask of whiskey on the bare desk and a dirty ashtray filled with chewed cigarette butts.
+If you listen carefully, you can faintly hear the staccato rat-tat-tat of his well-worn 1931 Johnson-Valdez Typewriter on frayed Onion-Skin Paper.

-Living in the same shitty hotel since his wife threw him out after the war, he hasn’t shaved much since ‘46, lost his shitty job at the tool and die factory when it shut down to re-open in South Carolina.
+Living in the same cheap hotel since his wife threw him out after the war, Lorton hasn’t shaved much since ‘46, as soon as he got it, he lost his post-war job at the tool and die factory when it shut down to re-open in South Carolina.
 He still wears a .38 Ivory-Schmouck pistol in a leather holster from working part-time as a private dick in Erie.

 DOWNTOWN, ERIE, PA

 Down on the darkened main street, under a buzzing streetlight that hadn’t been replaced since ‘38, stood a crafty local pimp and hustler by the name of Dave Thomas.
 Dave was a typical punk, ex-con, slimy, smooth talker with the prettiest hookers in town.

 He was tough alright, until you started to slap him around a bit.
 He was a greasy, no-account punk… the kind that made you want to wash your hands after you knocked him around for a little scoop.

 Cicero never knew Dave Thomas’ real name.
 He never was interested.
 He was just another low-life greasy, foreign bum who crawled here along with the real refugees from Hungary after the War.